-Application : Applied.
+Application : Applied

-Explanation on : application of the practice A Whistleblowing Policy has also been established by the Company and it provides a structured channel for all employees and any other persons providing services to, or having a business relationship with the Company, to report any concerns about any improper conduct, wrongful act or malpractice that may adversely impact the Company.
-The Board has identified the Chairman of the Board Audit and Risk Management Committee (" BARMC ") of the Company as the person to whom any of the above such concerns may be made.
-Details of the whistleblowing channel to the Chairman of the BARMC of the Company, as published on the Company's Website, are shown below: Chairman of the Board Audit and Risk Management Committee Level 30, Menara Hong Leong No. 6, Jalan Damanlela Bukit Damansara 50490 Kuala Lumpur Email : hlfgwhistleblowing@hongleong.com.my The Whistleblowing Policy and the Whistleblower Form are available on the Company's Website at www.hlfg.com.my .
+Explanation on application of the practice The Company has a Whistleblowing Policy and it provides a structured channel for any employees of the Company and any (legal or natural) person, including those providing services to, or having a business relationship with the Company, to raise any concerns about any improper conduct, or wrongful act that may adversely impact the Company.
+The Board has identified the Chairman of the Board Audit and Risk Management Committee ("BARMC") of the Company as the person to

+whom any such concerns may be made.
+The Whistleblowing Policy and the Whistleblower Form are available on the Company's Website.

-Explanation for : departure
+Explanation for departure :

-Large companies are re encouraged to complete th equired to complete the columns below.
-Non-large companies are ne columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

-Measure :
+Measure

 Timeframe :